nerdfiles/proposal-planning/readme.md

 # Proposal Planning

+## TL;DR

+You want a website, because "want is logically prior to need" (Dark Ecology.
+Timothy Morton.), and we all, or most of us, are fairly sure that "the terror of value" depends on a "shared understanding" (Mike Amundsen) that grounds
+trust: what we monitor, what we observe, what we learn, how we grow with the art of business.
+Indeed, Jack, once CEO of a website, himself admitted: "apps have distracted me from the power of the web."
+Ah, but was it (just) apps and a market surface?

+## The State of Play

 Let's be frank, [Andy Clarke-style][clarke]: web design was [a mistake][mistake].
 The very "stuff happening" between "you" and "I", client and creator, is grounded in metaphor: "all memories are screen memories"[3], and the screen is nothing like paper, I assure you.